in-the-keyhole/khs-load/README.md

-# Keyhole Software Load Testing Utility
+# Keyhole Software Load Testing Utility: khsLoad

-This command Line utility, written in [Go](https://go.dev),  load tests APIs against specified simulated users.
+khsLoad is command Line utility, written in [Go](https://go.dev), that load tests APIs against specified simulated users.
 It can generate throughput statistics and performance Graphs.

+khsLoad is open source and was developed by [KeyholeSoftware.dev](http://keyholesoftware.dev).

 ## Running